au-research/your-first-step-to-fair-archived/episodes/2-more-FAIR-than-unFAIR.md

+---
-# More FAIR than unFAIR
+title: More FAIR than unFAIR
+permalink: /2-more-fair-than-unfair
+---

 If you go through the FAIR guiding principles in detail, it can get overwhelming.
 Getting your data to a state of FAIR transendence involves a lot of planning and work.